animeshinvinci/Bifrost/Tutorial.md

       rangeMessageSource ~> zip.in1

       //send the output of our zip operation to a processing messageExtractorFlow that just allows us to take the second element of each Tuple, in our case
-      //this is the Int, we dont care about the Tick, it was just for timing and we can throw it away.
+      //this is the string message, we dont care about the Tick, it was just for timing and we can throw it away.
-      //route that to the 'out' Sink so that the next graph component we wire the source into can get to it zip.out ~> messageExtractorFlow
+      //route that to the 'out' Sink.
+      zip.out ~> messageExtractorFlow

       SourceShape(messageExtractorFlow.out)